andreashandel/flowdiagramr/auxiliary/docsfordevelopers/documentation.md

 According to pkgdown, logo should be includes as described here: https://pkgdown.r-lib.org/reference/build_home.html#package-logo

 ### To update R documentation and vignette
 * Edit documentation inside R functions.
 * Build documentation with More/Document or devtools::document()
 * Edit vignette inside the /vignettes folder.
 * To build new vignette, run devtools::build_vignettes()
 * To update the pkgdown website, run pkgdown::build_site()
-* To re-build html documentation files, copy and zip simulator functions and build vignettes and site, run the processing-script provided in this folder.

 ### To build the package
 * in RStudio, use the functions in the 'build' tab to test and build the package.